Wyoming is the quintessential Wild West, from craggy peaks to bands of wild horses.

 From scenic drives to kid-friendly hikes to following in the footsteps of dinosaurs, Wyoming is home to infinite possibilities for a getaway with the whole gang.

-Devils Tower National Monument, across the state in northeastern Wyoming, is a fascinating cultural site with plenty of short, kid-friendly hikes, interpretive signs and abundant wildlife (including porcupines).
+Next head northeast to Devils Tower National Monument, where a fascinating cultural site awaits, along with kid-friendly hikes, interpretive signs and abundant wildlife (including prairie dogs).

 Nothing is more evocative of the Old West than a cattle drive, and nothing says Wyoming outdoors like taking one for a family getaway.
 Experience what the cowboys of yesteryear saw by staying at one of the state’s many dude ranches, where you’ll have a chance to unplug from TV and video games and see the frontier as its early settlers did.